Farama-Foundation/PettingZoo/docs/classic.md

 Leduc Hold'em is a variation of Limit Texas Hold'em with 2 players, 2 rounds and six cards in total (Jack, Queen, and King).
 At the beginning of the game, each player receives one card and, after betting, one public card is revealed.
 Another round follow.
 At the end, the player with the best hand wins and receives a reward (+1) and the loser receives -1.
 At any time, any player can fold.

-Leduc Hold'em depends on [RLCard](http://rlcard.org/games.html#leduc-hold-em) and you can refer to its documentation for additional details.
+Our implementation wraps [RLCard](http://rlcard.org/games.html#leduc-hold-em) and you can refer to its documentation for additional details.
+Please cite their work if you use this game in research.

 #### Observation Space